The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae

-Increase in $M_X$ to $\sim 10^{18} GeV$ required by casting the GUT field in the role of supersymmetry breaker ( \emph{sugrone} ?) calls for a reanalysis of the spontaneous breaking and spectral determination using the full Sugry potential.
-Since the GUT singlets are well poised to take over the role normally played by the Polonyi singlet or the hidden sector \cite{bs}, we expect the minimum of the global Susy theory to morph into a more rigorous solution which also incorporates supersymmetry breaking and suppresses the cosmological constant.
-The participation of singlets from the \boot which couples directly to the matter multiplets implies that there may be some (small) deviation from universality in the soft supersymmetry breaking masses that arise.

-The increase of $M_X$ provides resolution of another nagging and persistent difficulty\cite{trmin} in the MSGUT : the Landau pole in the gauge coupling evolution above $M_X$.
-Since $M_X$ is closer to the Planck scale the presence of the SO(10) Landau pole next to the Planck scale only strengthens our speculation that the UV condensation to be expected in such a supersymmetric Asymptotically Strong(AS) theory \cite{trmin,tas} acts as both a physical cutoff for the perturbative SO(10) theory and the scale of an induced gravity that arises from this theory.
-Much remains to be done to implement this scenario but we made a beginning in\cite{tas} by demonstrating using Supersymmetric strong coupling heuristics\cite{seiberg} that in a toy ASSGUT the condensation actually takes place and breaks the (toy) GUT symmetry and that the vevs responsible are \emph{calculable}.
-It is encouraging that the development of the theory in regard to apparently unrelated features has naturally brought us to the point where a number of intractable fundamental features have suddenly become pliable to a synthetic interpretation.
+The increase of $M_X$ provides resolution of a nagging difficulty\cite{trmin} in the MSGUT : the Landau pole in the gauge coupling evolution above $M_X$.
+Since $M_X$ is closer to the Planck scale the presence of the SO(10) Landau pole just above the Planck scale strengthens our speculation that the UV condensation to be expected in such a supersymmetric Asymptotically Strong(AS) theory \cite{trmin,tas} acts as a physical cutoff for the perturbative SO(10) theory and perhaps even as the scale of an induced gravity that arises from this theory.
+We made a beginning in\cite{tas} by demonstrating, using Supersymmetric strong coupling heuristics\cite{seiberg}, that in a toy ASSGUT the condensation actually takes place and breaks the (toy) GUT symmetry, and that the vevs responsible are \emph{calculable}.
+It is encouraging that the development of the theory in regard to apparently unrelated features has naturally brought us to the point where a number of intractable fundamental features have become pliable to a synthetic interpretation.